 Several years ago the local NHS started making plans for the long term.
 Nothing happened.
 Today, there are new plans on the table that look at long term things BUT are tied up with short term issues like not overspending and having enough money to maintain what is there.
 So in a nutshell, there is not enough to do BOTH; compromises have to be made.
 Clearly this makes good business sense in anyone’s book.

 Clearly there are loads of issues to take into account and lots of detailed work for professional people to look at over many years.
-This has been done.